(This column was first published in The Tablet, December 2004, and first run here at the Catholic Astronomer back in 2014, when we were very young...)

-Like everyone in the congregation that night, two years ago, I was struck by the sight of three of my fellow Jesuit community members from the Vatican Observatory on the altar at Midnight Mass: Fr.
-Sabino Maffeo, wise and vigorous looking even at age 80; Fr.
+Like everyone in the congregation that night, [many] years ago, I was struck by the sight of three of my fellow Jesuit community members from the Vatican Observatory on the altar at Midnight Mass: Fr.
+Sabino Maffeo, wise and vigorous looking even at his advanced age; Fr.
 Giuseppe Koch, with his wizard-like flowing white beard; and Fr.
 Jean-Baptiste Kikwaya, young, tall, and African.
 We astronomers had traveled from the east (all of ten kilometers, from Castel Gandolfo) to celebrate Christmas with the Jesuits at the Massimo High School in Rome.

 The echo was amusing, if obvious.
 Indeed during this season, ending at Epiphany with the arrival of the Three Wise Men, inevitably we astronomers asked about the Star of Bethlehem.